farmOS/farmOS/README.md

 Administrative interface for managing the farm.

-This module provides a Panels page dashboard at /farm.
-It is used by the other Farm modules (ie: [Farm Log](http://drupal.org/project/farm_log)) as a root path in the Drupal menu hierarchy.
+This module provides useful UI stuff for the farmOS system.
+This includes a Panels page dashboard at /farm, which forms the root of the farm path hierarchy.

 This module is part of the [FarmOS](http://drupal.org/project/farm) distribution.